 I think the pink flowers in this pattern are Peonies.

-Blue and White Chinese Pattern Designs
+Blue and White Pattern Designs 9-16

 Blue and white pottery designs have been famous in China for many centuries.
 The patterns first became widely used in Chinese porcelain in the 14th century, after the cobalt pigment for the blue began to be imported from Persia.

-On my other site Pillarboxblue, I have a fun craft where I upcycled some old tin cans to look like traditional oriental vases.
+On my other site, Pillarboxblue, I have a fun craft where I upcycled some old tin cans to look like traditional oriental vases.

-Jone’s describes this pattern in the book as follows
+Jones describes this pattern in the book as follows

-This plate is arranged from a blue-and-white china Basin and shows half the circumference of the basin developed.
+“This plate is arranged from a blue-and-white china Basin and shows half the circumference of the basin developed.
 The four pear-shaped masses are very effective.
 The etched outline flowers on the dark ground are after the Indian manner; so also is the general arrangement of the pedant ornament, except that the scrolls have their terminations so peculiarly Chinese.”

-10. Blue & White China Bottle Pattern
+11. Blue & White China Bottle Pattern

 This traditional Chinese pattern is from a blue and white bottle.

-11. Blue & White China Plate Pattern
+12. Blue & White China Plate Pattern

-Other Colourful Oriental Patterns
+Colourful Oriental Patterns 17-22

 This very yellow Chinese pattern is from a vase.